ptibogxiv/doliconnect/readme.txt

 1. Activate the REST API for Dolibarr: go to menu _Home > Setup > Modules/Applications_ and activate the _API/Web services (REST server)_.
 2. Generate and copy a specific user API key with full/admin rights: go to menu _Home > Users & groups_, select your admin user in the list.
 Once on the User card, click the _Modify_ button and generate and copy the _Key for API_ (see screenshot).
 Click the _Save_ button.
-3. Your dolibarr needs to have the Doliconnector module which can be freely downloaded on Dolistore or Github https://github.com/ptibogxiv/doliconnector/releases
+3. Your dolibarr needs to have the Doliconnector module which can be freely downloaded on Dolistore or Github https://github.com/ptibogxiv/doliconnector/releases minimum version 9.0.4

 WordPress configuration steps:
 1. Go to WordPress Admin > Settings > Doliconnect